 Student's Name : Date of Birth: Class/Yr:

 Date & Time of Incident:

-Date and time of concern :
+Date and time concern recorded:

-Your name:
+Vous none

-Job Title:
+Your name Job Title

 Signature:

 Record the following factually:

 • Who:

-• What - if recording a verbal disclosu re by a child, use their word 1:
+What - if recording a verbal disclosu re by a child, use their word d:

-• Where:
+Where:

-• When: (day and time)
+When: (day and time)

-• Were there any WITNESSES:
+Were there any WITNESSES:

-What the students account and/or perspection ve?
+What the students account and/or perspecti ve?

+Very professional agining (where relevant).

 Your professional opinion (where relevant):

-Any other relevant information (distinguish between fact and opinion):
+Any other relevant information (distinguish l netween fact and oninion):

-E.g. previous concerns
+E.g., previous concerns seeween fact and opinion).

-\sim Check to make sure your report is clear to someone else reading it \sim
+$^{\sim}$ Check to make sure your report is clear to someone else reading it $^{\sim}$